The era of 4D-Omics

 Unlocking the value of the 4th dimension

-Mass spectrometry (MS)-based proteomics is the method of choice for the identification and quantification of thousands of proteins.
-However, the complete coverage of proteomes remains challenging due to the limited speed, sensitivity and resolution of current mass spectrometers.
+Liquid chromatography (LC) coupled with mass spectrometry (MS) has become the gold standard in various omics fields.
+However, the coverage of proteomes or metabolomes in complex biological samples remains challenging due to limited speed, sensitivity and resolution of current mass spectrometers.

-The timsTOF Pro 2 uses the parallel accumulation serial fragmentation (PASEF®) acquisition method to provide extremely high speed and sensitivity, requiring only minimal sample amounts to reach new depths in proteomics.
+Adding trapped ion mobility spectrometry (TIMS) to the equation unlocks the parallel accumulation serial fragmentation (PASEF®) acquisition method to provide extremely high MS/MS speed and sensitivity, requiring minimal sample amounts.

-Equally important, the TIMS device also accumulates and concentrates ions of a given mass and mobility, enabling a unique increase in sensitivity and speed.
+Equally important, the TIMS device also accumulates and concentrates ions of a given m/z and mobility, enabling a unique increase in sensitivity and speed.

 A near 100% duty cycle can be achieved with the dual-TIMS technology facilitating accumulation in the front section, while ions in the rear section are sequentially released depending on their mobility.
 This process of parallel accumulation serial fragmentation (PASEF®) enables collisional cross section (CCS) analysis.